Wazuh central components

 Upgrading the Wazuh indexer

-Repeat the following steps for every Wazuh indexer node replacing <WAZUH_INDEXER_IP_ADDRESS>
+Perform the following steps on any of the Wazuh indexer nodes replacing <WAZUH_INDEXER_IP_ADDRESS>

 , <USERNAME>